temporalio/documentation/docs/node/getting-started.md

 If you run into errors during installation it is likely your environment is not properly set up.

-The worker package embeds the Temporal Core SDK which requires the Rust toolchain to compile.
+The Worker package embeds the Temporal Core SDK which requires the Rust toolchain to compile.
-We've provided prebuilt binaries for the worker for:
+We've provided prebuilt binaries for the Worker for:

 - Mac with an Intel chip: `x86_64-apple-darwin`
 - Mac with an Apple chip: `aarch64-apple-darwin`
 - Linux with x86_64 architecture: `x86_64-unknown-linux-gnu`
 - Windows with x86_64 architecture: `x86_64-pc-windows-gnu` (Windows is not yet supported but it is a [priority for us](https://github.com/temporalio/sdk-node/issues/12)).

-If you need to compile the worker yourself, set up the Rust toolchain by following the instructions [here](https://rustup.rs/).
+If you need to compile the Worker yourself, set up the Rust toolchain by following the instructions [here](https://rustup.rs/).

 > NOTE: Macs with an Apple chip require NodeJS 15 installed from source, the easiest way to install it is using [`nvm`](https://github.com/nvm-sh/nvm).